danielhmeir/oneness/paths.md

 Some experiences are not.
 You are not guaranteed to experience reality from a point outside of your body.
 But still, consistent meditation and/or the External Path will at least enhance your perception of the physical world, will increase your energy, clarity and self control.

-Structure and flow of energy in the body
+Raising the consciousness

+As described, there are 2 methods of attaining Unity: Meditation and the External Path.
+Attaining Unity is both preceded and followed by broader experience of reality which are: enlightenment, out of body experience, seeing the Divine presence, lucid dreaming which I am not going to discuss, and lastly, there is the raising of consciousness that I will describe now.

-This part is not based on science but is a useful tool for advanced meditators who at least can retain inner tranquility, non-attachment and alertness long enough to start experiencing advanced perception of reality.
+The goal of this technique is to raise the consciousness above the human level.
+It works for advanced meditators who at least can retain inner tranquility, non-attachment and alertness long enough to start experiencing advanced perception of reality.
 It only works if you are kind.
-It is a tool for raising consciousness above the human level.
 To be successful you must already have experienced that it is possible to perceive more than in your default state of mind, and you already must have perceived that there is a wiser and more powerful reality both deeper in yourself and in the world, that the reality has layers of perception.
 This technique directs the energy of your body up the levels of consciousness.
-There are multiple models that describe energy in the body.
-I will describe only what is needed to raise the mind.
-I am writing this in the very end because this technique requires a healthy body and stamina, and because this technique is exhausting.

 This technique, and, actually, everything else, works best if you accumulate sexual energy more than you spend it.